GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_spatial_tools.md

 :::

 :::{tab-item} Equal
-The algorithms returns a layer with geometries that are exactly the same (all the points and lines are equal).
+The algorithm returns a layer with geometries that are exactly the same (all the points and lines are equal).
 In the picture below, no circles are returned (added to the output layer).
 :::